AdrianAbeyta/ICML2019-TREX/README.md

 The checkpoints will be loaded based on the designated save_path set in the launch file.
 The learned policy will be saved in the designated (TODO) set in the launch file.

 # Known Issues / Potential Improvements

-Only uses GTraj trajectory types
+- Only uses GTraj trajectory types
+- Occasional simulation robot reset issues during training.

+## License
+Determined by Scott???